Students are responsible for verifying scholarship deadline dates.

 - Scholarships ($1,500) – for students enrolled in degree or graduate programs.

 You are eligible to apply for ATCO’s three Indigenous Education Awards if you meet the following criteria:

-- You are enrolled full-time in a high school or post-secondary educational program
+- Are enrolled full-time in high school (including upgrading) or an accredited post-secondary institution or training program;

-- You are not an ATCO employee and/or the child of an ATCO employee
+- Are not the child of an ATCO employee.

 BELCOURT BROSSEAU METIS AWARDS – 140 awards ranging from $2,000 - $10,000